tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 6. On the **Enter your credentials** prompt, sign in using the same account from Step 3 and Select **Submit**.

-    >**Note**: The username and password to login to the WVD desktop will be credentials from the domain controller user name and password created upon initial deployment.
+    >**Note**: The username and password to login to the AVD desktop will be credentials from the domain controller user name and password created upon initial deployment.
 If you need the user email, RDP into the domain controller VM and find the user in the **Active Directory Users and Groups** and **OrgUsers**.

     ![On the domain controller VM, you can find the username here.](images/dcusername.png)